Dr Philip Murphy

 A recent phase 1 study by BCNI has just been published in a prestigious American journal, which shows that addition of this antibody therapy to standard therapy for myeloma results in better outcomes.

 Current trials run by BCNI include the use of an E-selectin inhibitor in patients with relapsed acute myeloid leukaemia.

 In an extremely important development, Cancer Trials Ireland have recently joined the HOVON international cooperative group to participate in trials for acute myeloid leukaemia.
 Through this partnership, the use of targeted therapies in addition to chemotherapy is being trialled for the first time, for a condition that has not seen any great improvement in survival rates in recent years.

-Dr Siobhan Glavey, Consultant Haematologist at Beaumont Hospital and Senior Lecturer at Royal College of Surgeons in Ireland (RCSI), has had extensive research experience at the Dana Farber Institute in Boston, the leading centre for myeloma in the world.
-She is currently leading a national collaborative study to assess response of myeloma patients to therapy.
+Dr Siobhan Glavey, Consultant Haematologist at Beaumont Hospital and Senior Lecturer at Royal College of Surgeons in Ireland (RCSI), has had extensive research experience at the Dana Farber Institute in Boston, the leading centre for acute myeloid leukaemia in the world.
+In addition she’s currently leading a national collaborative study to assess response of myeloma patients to therapy.

-Dr Glavey will use state-of-the-art next generation sequencing to look for evidence of residual myeloma in patients, with the aim of fine tuning therapy for individual patients.
+Dr Glavey will use state-of-the-art next generation sequencing to look for evidence of residual myeloma in patients, as a result, developing fine tuning therapy for individual patients.